 - understaffing

+- access to health

 - food and catering

+- professionals

 - falls prevention

-cleanliness
+cleanliness medication

+- personal care

-- medication management
+- management

-- · access to health

-- professionals

-- · personal care · lifestyle activities
+- lifestyle activities

-Standard 1 of the Aged

-Care Quality Standards
+Standard 1 of the Aged Care Quality Standards

-empowered to play an informed role in

-determining their own needs and directing

-requires that care recipients are
+requires that care recipients are empowered to play an informed role in determining their own needs and directing their care of care recipients surveyed were confident that appropriate action would always be taken in relation to complaints about quality of care

-13.2 Consumer experience in residential aged care
+13.2Consumer experience in residential aged care

 Collecting, monitoring and responding to consumer experience is necessary to appropriately listen to the voice of care recipients and understand the effectiveness of aged care.
-For the purposes of the QI Program, six elements of consumer experience are sought from care recipients, or their families and representatives, these are: 199
+For the purposes of the QI Program, six elements of consumer experience are sought from care recipients, or their families and representatives, these are:199

-- Being treated with respect and dignity - Support to make decisions about care - · Care and support provided by staff with appropriate skills and training - Services and supports for daily living positively impact on overall health and wellbeing - Support and encouragement to maintain social relationships and community connections - Comfort in lodging complaints, with confidence that issues will be appropriately addressed.
+- Being treated with respect and dignity - Support to make decisions about care - Care and support provided by staff with appropriate skills and training - Services and supports for daily living positively impact on overall health and wellbeing - Support and encouragement to maintain social relationships and community connections - Comfort in lodging complaints, with confidence that issues will be appropriately addressed.